SantoshTunga/Proxy-Server/Forward-VS-Reverse-Proxy.md

 ## Typical use cases
 ### Forward proxy
 - Bypass geo-restrictions, hide IP address from websites,
   cache frequently accessed websites.
 ### Reverse proxy
--Load balancing, SSL termination, caching, security
+- Load balancing, SSL termination, caching, security

 Forward proxy: A company might use a forward proxy to block employees from accessing certain websites, such as social media websites, during work hours.
 Reverse proxy: A website might use a reverse proxy to distribute traffic across multiple servers, improve security, and cache frequently accessed resources.